Home / Oceania / Australia / Yarnima power station

 Yarnima power station

-Yarnima power station is a 190 MW other power station in Western Australia, Australia.
-It is operated by BHP Group Ltd. Based on its capacity (estimated), it can supply roughly 142,737 homes (estimated).
-It ranks #86 of 512 Australia power plants by installed capacity.
-Its measured emissions of 216,190 t CO₂/yr (Climate TRACE) are equivalent to about 50,394 cars driven for a year.
-In context, the national grid averages 525 gCO₂/kWh (38.6% low-carbon) (2025).
+Yarnima power station is a 190 MW gas power station in Western Australia, Australia.
+It is operated by BHP Group Ltd. Based on its capacity (estimated), it can supply roughly 214k homes (estimated).
+It ranks #105 of 536 Australia power plants by installed capacity.
+Commissioned in 2014, it is around 12 years old — relatively modern.
+Its modelled annual emissions are 216,190 t CO₂/yr (Climate TRACE), equivalent to about 50k cars driven for a year.
+In context, gas supplies about 16.4% of Australia's electricity; the national grid averages 525 gCO₂/kWh (38.6% low-carbon) (2025).

 216,190t CO₂ / yr (Climate TRACE)